 - Rent and home improvement

-Credicorp credit application is a straightforward process: Follow these steps to access credit:
+To apply for the consumer credit scheme Go to the Credicorp credit application portal; the application process is a straightforward process: Follow these steps to access credit:

 Step 1: Visit the Portal